mila-iqia/teamgrid/README.md

 from `MiniGridEnv`.
 Extending the environment with new object types or action should be very easy.
 If you wish to do this, you should take a look at the [teamgrid/minigrid.py](teamgrid/minigrid.py) source file.

-## Included Environments

-The environments listed below are implemented in the [teamgrid/envs](/teamgrid/envs) directory.
-Each environment provides one or more configurations registered with OpenAI gym.
-Each environment is also programmatically tunable in terms of size/complexity, which is useful for curriculum learning or to fine-tune difficulty.

-### Four rooms

-TBD